Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 580 3GB should be a lot faster than the GeForce GTX 460 1GB overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 580 3GB should perform quite a bit faster than the GeForce GTX 460 1GB in general. (explain)

-Texel RateThe GeForce GTX 580 3GB will be much (about 31%) faster with regards to anisotropic filtering than the GeForce GTX 460 1GB. (explain)
+Texel RateThe GeForce GTX 580 3GB should be much (approximately 31%) better at AF than the GeForce GTX 460 1GB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison